habedi/mongo-analyser/README.md

 ---

+Mongo Analyser is a TUI (text user interface) application designed to help understand the structure of their data stored in MongoDB.
+It allows users to quickly and easily see the core organization of their data, making it easier to make informed decisions about improving its structure and consistency.

 MongoDB makes it much easier to store data without a predefined schema.
 This flexibility allows developers to quickly experiment with different ideas and adapt the data model as needed, especially during the early stages of development.
 However, this advantage can lead to problems over time, like the data can become unorganized, inconsistent, and difficult to manage.
-Mongo Analyser is a TUI (text user interface) tool designed to help users with this issue by providing a way for users to understand the structure of their data stored in MongoDB collections.
+This is where a tool like Mongo Analyser comes in handy.
-It allows users to quickly and easily see the core organization of their data, making it easier to make informed decisions about improving its structure and consistency.
+It provides a user-friendly interface to explore and understand the structure of your MongoDB collections, making it easier to improve the organization and consistency of your data.

 ### Features